 “College is still the best long-term investment.
 The lifetime earnings premium for a bachelor’s degree dwarfs trade school returns.”

 Three data points destroy this argument.
-First: The lifetime earnings premium is an average that includes doctors, lawyers, and engineers — it does not represent the communications major working retail with $47,000 in debt.
+First.
+The lifetime earnings premium is an average that includes doctors, lawyers, and engineers — it does not represent the communications major working retail with $47,000 in debt.
 For non-STEM, non-business, non-healthcare degrees, the premium has been declining for decades (Georgetown Center on Education and the Workforce, 2023).
-Second: 40% of Black students who enter four-year institutions never graduate, which means they get the debt without the premium (NCES, 2023).
+Second.
+40% of Black students who enter four-year institutions never graduate.
+They get the debt without the premium (NCES, 2023).
 A trade school completion rate above 80% means the investment pays off for nearly everyone who makes it.
-Third: The comparison ignores the time value of money.
-A tradesperson earning $60,000 at age 20 with zero debt, investing the difference, will have a higher net worth at age 50 than a college graduate who started earning $55,000 at age 24 with $104,000 in debt — even if the college graduate’s salary eventually exceeds the tradesperson’s.
+Third.
+The comparison ignores the time value of money.
+A tradesperson earning $60,000 at age 20 with zero debt, investing the difference, will have a higher net worth at age 50 than a college graduate who started earning $55,000 at age 24 with $104,000 in debt — even if the college graduate's salary eventually exceeds the tradesperson's.
 The math is not close.

 How did a community whose ancestors dominated skilled labor in the Western Hemisphere come to view the trades as beneath them — while simultaneously drowning in debt for degrees that do not pay?